legislation/data-documentation/search.md

 `https://www.legislation.gov.uk/[{type}][/{year} or {start-year}-{end-year}}][/{number} or {start-number}-{end-number}]/[/{extent}|{point-in-time}]`

-A list page address may also have a query string, which may contain the `title`, `text` and/or `sort` parameters (and, where a single type and year are specified in the path, additionally a `number` parameter).
+A list page address may also have a query string, which may contain the `title`, `text` and/or `sort` parameters and, where a single type and year are specified in the path, additionally a `number` parameter.
+(If you want the API to return a *listing* with an item of legislation of a specific type, year and number you must specify the `number` parameter in the query string&mdash;otherwise the API will redirect you to the item of legislation itself.)

 The parameters permit the following values: